Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Results

 We next employ the UNEP-v1 ensemble to investigate the shock response of the high-entropy alloy Al$_{10}$Cr$_{10}$Cu$_{35}$Ni$_{35}$V$_{10}$ via non-equilibrium MD (NEMD) simulations.
 The simulation cell, containing 3 million atoms with dimensions of 18 × 18 × 110 nm$^3$, is subjected to an impact velocity of 0.8 km/s along the [100] crystallographic direction.
 The shock loading is applied for 10.0 ps using the “ensemble wall\_mirror” method in the GPUMD package \cite{Pan2024-GPUMD-shock}, followed by a 35.0 ps relaxation period to observe subsequent deformation and failure mechanisms.
 Owing to their high computational demand, GRACE-FS potentials are deemed unsuitable for such application.

 Figure \ref{fig9-shock-analysis}(a-c) presents the evolution of density, stress, and temperature during the shock process, as simulated by the primary UNEP-v1 model from Ref. \cite{song2024-NEP16}.
 The UNEP-v1 model properly captures the dynamic response of these quantities throughout both the shock compression and release stages, including wave propagation, reflection, and interaction.
 A spall fracture is initiated at approximately 30 ps, marked by a sharp drop in density (Fig. \ref{fig9-shock-analysis}(a)) and a concurrent temperature increase (Fig. \ref{fig9-shock-analysis}(c)).
 The spall strength, defined as the maximum tensile stress experienced by the material, is determined to be 16.69 GPa for this primary model.
 To assess model uncertainty, the spall strength was calculated using four additional UNEP-v1 models from the ensemble, yielding values of 17.07, 17.70, 17.47, and 16.76 GPa.
 The standard deviation across all five models is 0.39 GPa, representing an uncertainty of only $\sim$2.3$\%$ relative to the mean value of 17.14 GPa.
-This low uncertainty confirms the reliability of the UNEP-v1 ensemble for determining spall strength via NEMD simulations.
+This low ensemble spread supports the robustness of the predicted spall strength under the present loading condition.
 In contrast, Fig. \ref{fig9-shock-analysis}(d-f) shows the spatial distributions of these quantities at the simulation end time (45 ps) for all five UNEP-v1 models.
 These snapshots reveal non-negligible deviations in critical regions, particularly in the density and temperature profiles within the spall zone.